oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 ollama pull mxbai-embed-large
 ```

+For OpenAI you need the OPENAI_API_KEY to authenticate and use their services.

 ### Clone the right branch
 * Make sure to clone the branch `hol`.
 In a `<project_dir>` proceed in this way:
 ```bash